BlogKubernetes

 apiGroup: rbac.authorization.k8s.io

-Find who has cluster-admin
+Find who still has cluster-admin

 bash — the dangerous bindingslive